 GAME DAY PREPARATIONS

-- Contact opponents to confirm directions and uniform colors.
+- Contact opponents (if required by league) to confirm directions and uniform colors.

 - Communicate game day instructions to team (i.e. field directions, uniform colors, field changes, etc.).